hltcoe/turkle/README.md

 ## Changing the admin password ##

-The Docker containers have a user named `admin` with a default password of `admin`.
+The SQLite Docker container has a super-user named `admin` with a default password of `admin`.
+For the MySQL Docker container, the super-user username and password are set by one of the `docker-compose` commands listed above.

-You should change the default admin password by:
+You should change the default admin password for the SQLite Docker container by:

 - connecting to the exposed container port with a web browser (e.g. connecting to http://localhost:18080/)
 - logging in with username `admin` and password `admin`